Please find below our ‘at a glance’ safeguarding policy. The full version can be found by clicking the link at the bottom of the page.

 Burbage Primary School Safeguarding Statement

-- Safeguarding is everyone’s responsibility: all Staff, (Governors and Volunteers) should play their full part in keeping children (includes vulnerable adults when in their setting) safe;
+- Safeguarding is everyone’s responsibility: all Staff/anyone who has contact with a child or young person including Governors and volunteers should play their full part in keeping children safe;

-- We aim to protect children using national, local and school child protection procedures;
+- We will aim to protect children using national, local and school child protection procedures;

-- All Staff, (Governors and Volunteers) have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
+- That all Staff/anyone who has contact with a child or young person including Governors and volunteers have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
 This also includes knowledge in the process for allegations against professionals.
-Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School or College where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times;
+Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times;

 - That we operate a child-centred approach: a clear understanding of the needs, wishes, views and voices of children.